code-hoihoi/react-the_complete_guide_second_assignment/README.md

 ### The Second Assignment
 This is the second assignment from React - The Complete Guide(incl Hooks, React Router, Redux).
 The course link is https://www.udemy.com/course/react-the-complete-guide-incl-redux/
 The code presented here is 100% my own work.
-No copy from other resources or no imitation of tutorials.
+It is neither a copy from other resources nor follow-and-code tutorials.

 The assignment instruction is below.
 - Assignment #2 -